raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 As mentioned in the Prelude, [Stephen Cole Kleene] developed the concept of [formal regular expressions][regular expression] and [regular languages], and published a seminal theorem about their behaviour in 1951.

 Regular expressions are not machines.
-In and of themselves, they don't generate sentences in a language, nor do they recognize whether sentences belong to a langauge.
+In and of themselves, they don't generate sentences in a language, nor do they recognize whether sentences belong to a language.
 They define the language, and it's up to us to build machines that do things like generate or recognize sentences.

 Kleene studied machines that can recognize sentences in languages.
-Studying such machines informs us about the fundamental nature of the computation involed.
+Studying such machines informs us about the fundamental nature of the computation involved.
 In the case of formal regular expressions and regular languages, Kleene established that for every regular language, there is a finite-state automaton that recognizes sentences in that language.

 (Finite-state automatons that are arranged to recognize sentences in languages are also called "finite-state recognizers," and that is the term we will use from here on.)

 Kleene also established that for every finite-state recognizer, there is a formal regular expression that describes the language that the finite-state recognizer accepts.
-In provingh these two things, he proved that the set of all regular expressions and the set of all finite-state recognizers is equivalent.
+In proving these two things, he proved that the set of all regular expressions and the set of all finite-state recognizers is equivalent.

 We are going to demonstrate these two important components of Kleene's theorem by writing JavaScript code, starting with a demonstration that "For every regular expression, there exists an equivalent finite-state recognizer."